 Function and Sub in Excel VBA

 A function is a small set of instructions that performs a specific task and always returns a value.
 But in the case of the sub, it does not return a value.
 Functions and subroutines are very helpful when your program becomes large.
+In this tutorial, you will learn about the use of function and Sub in Excel VBA.

-Function
+Function in VBA

 When you want Excel VBA to do something and give you a result, a function should be used.
 Click Insert > Module in the Visual Basic Editor to add a function to your project.
 For example, the function named Area.